simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 This creates the following tables:

-- Table Transactions - main transactions table
+- transactions           - the main transactions table

-- Table hourlyaggregates_bycc - hourly roll-up of transactions by credit card
+- hourlyaggregates_bycc  - hourly roll-up of transactions by credit card

-- Table dailyaggregates_bycc - daily roll-up of transactions by credit card
+- dailyaggregates_bycc   - daily roll-up of transactions by credit card

-- Table monthlyaggregates_bycc - monthly roll-up of transactions by credit card
+- monthlyaggregates_bycc - monthly roll-up of transactions by credit card

-- Table yearlyaggregates_bycc - yearly roll-up of transactions by credit card
+- yearlyaggregates_bycc  - yearly roll-up of transactions by credit card

-- Table dailytxns_bymerchant - daily roll-up of transactions by merchant
+- dailytxns_bymerchant   - daily roll-up of transactions by merchant

-- Table txn_count_min - track transactions in a rolling window for analytics
+- txn_count_min          - track transactions in a rolling window for analytics

 The create script also creates some sample data for example: